Aliases for GJA5 Gene

 GeneCards Summary for GJA5 Gene

-GJA5 (Gap Junction Protein, Alpha 5, 40kDa) is a Protein Coding gene.
-Diseases associated with GJA5 include atrial fibrillation, familial, 11 and atrial standstill, digenic.
-Among its related pathways are Clathrin derived vesicle budding and Myometrial Relaxation and Contraction Pathways.
-GO annotations related to this gene include gap junction hemi-channel activity and gap junction channel activity involved in AV node cell-bundle of His cell electrical coupling.
+GJA5 (Gap Junction Protein Alpha 5) is a Protein Coding gene.
+Diseases associated with GJA5 include Atrial Fibrillation, Familial, 11 and Atrial Standstill 1.
+Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Development Slit-Robo signaling.
+Gene Ontology (GO) annotations related to this gene include gap junction channel activity and gap junction hemi-channel activity.
+An important paralog of this gene is GJA8.